Collections reference

 With the Data API, use the Database class to manage collections and the Collection class to work with the data in collections.

 Serverless (Vector) databases created after June 24, 2024 can have up to 10 collections.
 Databases created before this date can have up to 5 collections.
-The collection limit is based on Storage Attached Indexing (SAI).
+The collection limit is based on the number of indexes.

 Create a collection